-These questions are usually what trigger those over the age of 30 to begin looking into different life insurance options to help protect their families.
+These questions usually trigger those over the age of thirty to begin looking into different life insurance options to help protect their families.

 But what options are available?
-Generally, an applicant who is 30 years of age, a non-smoker,and in good general health can secure a life insurance policy for less than you may think.
+Generally, an applicant who is a non-smoker and in good general health can secure a life insurance policy for less than you think.

-Are You 30 Or Over And Need Cover?
+Are You thirty Or Over And Need Cover?
 Compare The Leading Life Insurance Companies Below

-There are a number of different life insurance policies available that range in both price and benefits.
-Policies also carry a range of different “terms” or the length of time in which the policy will cover the holder and beneficiaries; some policies only last a few months while others will cover the policyholder for their entire life.
+There are several different life insurance policies available that range in both price and benefits.
+Policies also carry a range of different “terms” or the length of time in which the policy will cover the holder and beneficiaries; some policies only last a few months, while others will cover the policyholder for their entire life.

 One of these long-term policies is known as Whole of Life and will cover the holder in full force from when they purchase the policy until they pass away, as long as premiums are up to date.